OctopusDeploy/blog/blog/2022-q2/automating-support-emails-runbooks/index.md

 Here's how we set up the **Send an Email** step:

-1. Open the project you'd like to trigger a support email for.
+1. Open the project you want to trigger a support email for.
 1. Click **Operations**.
 1. Click **Runbooks**.
 1. Click an existing runbook to edit it, or create a new one with the **ADD RUNBOOK** button.
 If creating a new runbook, enter a name and description, then click **SAVE**.